nimirz/ShapeAtlas/README.md

 ```
  python preprocessing/convert.py --type filetype [--input inputfolder]
  ```
-where  filetype is the type of file to convert from ( enter *stl* or  *ply*) and input folder is the folder with your mesh files.
+where  filetype is the type of file to convert from (enter *stl* or  *ply*) and input folder is the folder with your mesh files.
+Arguments in brackets are optional.
 If input folder is not specified, the program will look for mesh files in the **data/mesh/unaligned** directory.
 Files will be converted and saved in the input folder.

 #### 2. Align mesh files
 If mesh files are not scaled and aligned, place a few landmarks on each mesh file (not many needed for coarse alignment; usually 5-10 evenly distributed around the object).
 Landmarks should have point correspondence between objects and be placed in the same order on every object.
 There are many software options for placing landmarks, but [MITK](https://www.mitk.org/wiki/The_Medical_Imaging_Interaction_Toolkit_(MITK)) is open-source, allows input of VTK mesh files, and export of MPS landmark files.
 Save your landmark files with the same name as your corresponding mesh file and as a *.mps* file.
 It is important your filenames closely match (**adding leading zeroes if you have double digit sample numbers!**) or the alignment will not work properly.
-The landmarks should be saved in the **data/landmarks** folder, and your mesh files should be in **data/mesh/unaligned**.
+The landmarks should be saved in the **data/landmarks** folder and your mesh files should be in **data/mesh/unaligned**.

 To align your files, run:
 ```